eshbaugh/DevOps/README.md

 Utilities to setup secure docker and docker networks using TLS encryption.

 ## Stack Setup
-Run the setup scripts in the top three directories in order to configure your VM for the next step.
+Run the setup scripts in the ca then consul directory

 ## Stack Startup
-To start the ca/consul/docker/docker-network stack run the start scripts in different terminal shells so they can be killed independly.
+To start the consul/docker/docker-network stack run the start scripts in different terminal shells so they can be killed independently.

 ### solr
-Unrelated to the other three this directory contains setup for the solr search engine and zookeeper
+This dirictory is nrelated to the other three this directory contains setup for the solr search engine and zookeeper